MOLISENS-MOSEP/drivers.lufft_weather_station/README.md

 ## Description
 <!-- Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
 A list of Features or a Background subsection can also be added here.
 If there are alternatives to your project, this is a good place to list differentiating factors. -->

-This is a [ROS 2](https://www.github.com/ros2) driver for Lufft UMB weather sensors.
-The core code was forked from XX and credits for all the heavy lifting regarding the binary protocol translation goes to him/her!
+This is a [ROS 2](https://www.github.com/ros2) driver for communicating with Lufft UMB weather sensors via serial port.

 ## Requirements

 The tested ROS distribution is Humble, but it should work with other ROS 2 distributions as well.
 Any Lufft sensor that supports UMB should work.
+For connection a RS482 to USB adapter was used.
 If a weather parameter is missing it can be added in [LufftWSXXX.msg](/lufft_wsx_interfaces/msg/LufftWSXXX.msg).

 The driver was successfully tested with the following devices: